netwerk-digitaal-erfgoed/interface-usable-visible/heritageflix/README.md

 ## About

 Heritageflix is a straightforward web application for the general public.
 They can use the app to browse and discover heritage.
-The current scope is about artworks, especially paintings.

 ## Status